Changes to data protection rules as a result of GDPR

 - obtaining and publishing relevant data from those we regulate

 - investigating cases where rules may have been breached

 - responding to queries and Freedom of Information requests

-Data provided to us will only be used for the purposes for which it was provided and will be accessible only to people with the correct authority to view it, in line with our regulatory functions.
+Data provided to us is only used for the purposes for which it was provided and is accessible only to people with the correct authority to view it, in line with our regulatory functions.

-In accordance with the GDPR’s move towards transparency in data processing, we are updating our processes to ensure that data subjects are able to access, address, and correct any data we hold about them when this is requested.
+In accordance with the GDPR’s move towards transparency in data processing, we have updated our processes to ensure that data subjects are able to access, address, and correct any data we hold about them when this is requested.

 When you collect data you should ensure that the person who is the subject of the data is clearly informed as to matters including:

 - how you intend to use their data

 - how long it will be kept for